cmwang-cottageclothing/learning-mariadb/ReadMe.md

 I grabbed a [Learning MySQL and MariaDB](https://www.amazon.com/Learning-MySQL-MariaDB-Heading-Direction-dp-1449362907/dp/1449362907/ref=mt_paperback?_encoding=UTF8&me=&qid=), and decide to read from the first page to the last page.
 Try to familiarize myself with mariadb by completing all the exercises.

 The first task is to install mariadb.
 As usual, I don't want to install mariadb locally, because I would like to keep my local environment as simple as possible.
-Therefore using Docker is one feasible solution.
+Therefore using Docker is my option.

 First of all, pull the official image of mariadb.